Multidimensional Budget-Feasible Mechanism Design: Results and proofs omitted from Section

 {\bf Using Yao's minimax principle.}\ The min-max formula for two-person zero-sum games states that for any $m\times n$ matrix $A$, we have $\max_{p\in\Dt_m}\min_{q\in\Dt_n}p^TAq=\min_{q\in\Dt_n}\max_{p\in\Dt_m}p^TAq$.

 Suppose there is only one player, so that BIC coincides with truthfulness.
 Fix some $(v,B)$.
-Consider the two-person game, where the row player chooses an input $c\in\C$, and the column player chooses a budget-feasible-in-expectation mechanism $\mech$, and the payoff for $(c,\mech)$ is the approximation ratio achieved by $\mech$ on input $(v,B,c)$, i.e., $\optalg(v,B,c)/\E{\text{value returned by $\mech$ on $(v,B,c)$}}$.
+Suppose that for every distribution $\D$ on $\C$, there is a Bayesian budget-feasible mechanism that achieves approximation ratio $\al$ with respect to $\optalg$.
+Consider the two-person game, where the row player chooses an input $c\in\C$, and the column player chooses a budget-feasible-in-expectation mechanism $\mech$, and the payoff for $(c,\mech)$ is $\optalg(v,B,c)/\al-\E{\text{value returned by $\mech$ on $(v,B,c)$}}$.
 To make the strategy-space finite, we consider inputs $c$ and mechanisms $\mech$ of some finite bit complexity.
 Since there is only one player, the strategy-space of the column player consists of all Bayesian budget-feasible mechanisms.

-Suppose that for every distribution $\D$ on $\C$, there is a Bayesian budget-feasible mechanism that achieves approximation ratio $\al$ with respect to $\optalg$.
-In terms of the above two-person game, this means that for every mixed-strategy of the row player, there is a column-player strategy that yields payoff at most $\al$.
-By the min-max formula for two-person zero-sum games, this implies that there is a mixed strategy of the column player that guarantees that for every row-player (mixed) strategy, the payoff is at most $\al$.
-That is, there is some distribution over budget-feasible-in-expectation mechanisms, which is another budget-feasible-in-expectation mechanism, that achieves approximation ratio at most $\al$ on every input.
+In terms of the above two-person game, this means that for every mixed-strategy of the row player, there is a column-player strategy that yields payoff at most $0$.
+By the min-max formula for two-person zero-sum games, this implies that there is a mixed strategy of the column player that guarantees that for every row-player (mixed) strategy, the payoff is at most $0$.
+That is, there is some distribution over budget-feasible-in-expectation mechanisms, which is another budget-feasible-in-expectation mechanism, that obtains value at least $\optalg(v,B,c)/\al$ on every input, i.e., achieves approximation ratio at most $\al$ relative to $\optalg$ on every input.
 Hence, a lower bound on the approximation ratio achievable by budget-feasible-in-expectation mechanisms yields the same lower bound for Bayesian budget-feasible mechanisms.

 {\bf Adapting the lower bounds in Theorems~\ref{rand-lb} and~\ref{truthexplb} (b).}\ Recall the setup of the $n$-approximation lower bound in Theorem~\ref{rand-lb}.
 We have $\gm=1+\frac{n}{\epsilon}$, $\gset=[n]$, $v$ is the additive valuation defined by $v(e)=\gm^{n-e}$ for all $e\in[n]$, the budget $B$ is $1$, and for each $\ell\in [n]$, $c^{(\ell)}$ is the additive cost function defined by $c^{(\ell)}_e=M\geq (1+n\gm^n)B$ for all $e\in[\ell-1]$, $c^{(\ell)}_\ell=1$, and $c^{(\ell)}_e=0$ for all $e\in\{\ell+1,\ldots,n\}$.
 The distribution $\D$ chooses input $c^{(\ell)}$ with probability $K/\optalg(v,B,c^{(\ell)})$, where $K$ is a normalization constant; so $\E[c\sim\D]{\optalg(v,B,c)}=nK$.